-In anticipation of student move-in/move-out this fall the City of Ann Arbor will once again be offering a site for drop-off for trash, reuse and recycling to students and landlords.
+In anticipation of student move-in/move-out this spring the City of Ann Arbor will once again be offering a site for drop-off for trash, reuse and recycling to students and landlords.

 2000 South Industrial Highway Hours:

 Site will be actively monitored 24 hours.
-Materials accepted:
+Materials accepted for disposal/recycle:

 - Dirty mattresses